South Korea trade deal draws fire from Canadian auto sector

 "We will continue to work closely with the Canadian and Korean governments to ensure the agreement is implemented in a way that brings the full benefit of fair competition to customers in both markets," GM Canada said in a statement.

-(Additional reporting by Solarina Ho in Toronto and Louise Egan and David Ljunggren in Ottawa; Editing by Jeffrey Hodgson, Matthew Lewis and Lisa Shumaker)
+(Additional reporting by Solarina Ho in Toronto and Louise Egan and David Ljunggren in Ottawa; editing by Jeffrey Hodgson and Matthew Lewis)